uncodedlb/waprolb/index.md

 Help people find us, [download a flyer](/images/wapro-promotion-flyer.pdf), email or print it, and then post it a public place, such as a coffee shop, campus, or workplace.

 ### Promo
-The types of technology and projects we discuss in our meetup is aimed at and presented by professionals working in the field of website and/or mobile application development.  (note the image is in an inkscpe SVG format, and may not work in all browssers.
+The types of technology and projects we discuss in our meet-up is aimed at and presented by professionals working in the field of website and/or mobile application development.
+(Note the image below is in an [Inkscape SVG format](http://inkscape.org), and may not work in all browsers.
 Please click the image to see the PDF version).
 [![flyer](/images/wapro-promotion-flyer.svg)](/images/wapro-promotion-flyer.pdf)